("Zeh pachot ra m’zeh.")

 Even though I don't think Trump is in the same league as Obama or Hillary, I just want to point out that so many frum people back him for the wrong reasons.

-If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting for the “pachot ra” candidate.
+If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting.

-However, there are many people I highly respect who warmly support Trump—and not as just the “pachot ra” choice.
+However, there are many people I respect who warmly support Trump—and not necessarily for the right reasons.

 In the incredible book A Sun and a Shield, the Illeander Rav was one of the only Jews to escape the Dej ghetto with his family.
 The other was a young widow and her son.